 “I’m very excited to be interpreting these age-old tunes for a new generation,” she notes.
 “Not only are they beautiful songs, but in many ways, they serve as the oral history of Sephardic Jews.”

-Now a master herself, Susan was chosen to apprentice the beloved Charlottesville singer-songwriter and multi-instrumentalist Gina Sobel in 2017-2018.
+Now a master herself, Susan was chosen to apprentice the beloved Charlottesville singer-songwriter and multi-instrumentalist Gina Sobel of Minnush in 2017-2018.